 Where To Get the Best Car Insurance for Veterans?

 According to Money Geek, the best car insurance for veterans is available through USAA and GEICO.
 Their prices are around $883 and $890 respectively after military discounts.
 Each of these providers does offer certain benefits to people with a military background.
 Let’s look at their policies in more detail.

 USAA is well known for being the best insurance company for active and former military personnel in the Marines, Navy, National Guard, Air Force, National Guard, and Coast Guard.
 This insurance company has been offering business exclusively to people with military backgrounds or affiliations since 1922.
 Eligible clients include:

 - Students with ROTC scholarships

-USAA also provides deployed members a 15% discount on comprehensive coverage if the vehicle is stored within a military base.
+USAA also provides deployed members with a 15% discount on comprehensive coverage if the insured’s vehicle is stored on a military base.
 This further reduces the rates by 60%.
-With the right selection of coverages and discounts, you could potentially pay a lot less than the annual average of $1,053.
+With the right selection of coverage and discounts, you could potentially pay a lot less than the annual average of $1,053.

 GEICO has some of the cheapest rates and best discounts available for veterans and active-duty military personnel.
-Their coverage options are extensive and include important policies such as bodily injury, liability, collisions, and comprehensive insurance.
+Their coverage options are extensive and include important policies such as bodily injury, liability, collision, and comprehensive insurance.

-In addition to this, they also employ a dedicated staff od former military veterans.
-This way, they’re able to understand customer needs and point of view very well.
+Geico also employs a dedicated staff of former military veterans.
+This enables them to understand the customer needs of military folks.

 One of the best things about GEICO is their discounts for military personnel.
 Whether you are an active-duty member or a retired veteran, they offer a 15% discount on car insurance rates.
 Federal employees or retired military who’ve held federal jobs also benefit from discounts on their monthly premiums.